-This is meant for therapists who see Thai Massage not just as a collection of fancy exotic stretches, but as a body-mind-spirit healing system which has a truly amazing potential, and as a way to make a substantial difference in the lives of some people who really need it.
+This is meant for therapists who see Thai Massage not just as a collection of fancy stretches, but as a body-mind-spirit healing system with a truly amazing potential, and as a way to make a substantial difference in the lives of some people who really need it.

-To learn Thai Massage through our online training system click the button below:
+To learn Thai Massage through Thai Healing Massage Academy’s online training system, click the button below:

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
 He has been practicing and teaching Thai Massage for 20 years, and he is the creator of 20 Thai Massage online training courses.